Russia's Putin would consider meeting Obama at U.N.

 Russia sides with the rebels but denies arming them, or sending its serving troops to fight on their behalf in east Ukraine.
 The West slapped sanctions on Russia over its role in the conflict.

-Other disputes between Russia and the West include the conflict in Syria, human rights, security and defense as well as trade issues.
+Other disputes between Russia and the West include the conflict in Syria, human rights, security and defence as well as trade issues.

-But Moscow and Washington were among six world powers that last month reached a deal with Iran on its nuclear program, a landmark agreement ending a decades-old international dispute.
+But Moscow and Washington were among six world powers that last month reached a deal with Iran on its nuclear programme, a landmark agreement ending a decades-old international dispute.

 Obama thanked Putin on the phone for his part in the Iran deal.
 The two last spoke face-to-face briefly in November, and Putin has paid no official visits to the United States since returning to the Kremlin for a third term in mid-2012.